oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction-ocw24.md

 - **Ashburn** is the Primary region, and **Phoenix** is the Standby region.
 - Pre-requisites for using Full Stack DR is to create various infrastructure resources and configure replication
-- For this lab, LiveLabs provisions various resources like ATP-S Primary and Standby, Compute instances,Setup block volume replication,Load Balancers, Object storage etc as per the workshop Architecture diagram shown above.
+- For this lab, LiveLabs provisions various resources like Autonomous DB (Primary and Standby),Compute instances,Setup block volume replication,Load Balancers, Object storage etc as per the workshop Architecture diagram shown above.

 ### Workshop Objectives